wacncontent/CustomizeTool/output/articles/app-service-web/app-service-web-troubleshoot-HTTP-502-503.md

 2. [Collect data](#collect)
 3. [Mitigate the issue](#mitigate)

-[Azure Websites](/home/features/web-site/) gives you various options at each step.
+[Azure Web Apps](/home/features/web-site/) gives you various options at each step.

 <a name="observe" />
 ### 1. Observe and monitor application behavior

 ####	Track Service health

 Windows Azure publicizes each time there is a service interruption or performance degradation.
-You can track the health of the service on the [Azure preview portal](https://manage.windowsazure.cn/).
+You can track the health of the service on the [Azure Management Portal](https://manage.windowsazure.cn/).
 For more information, see [Track service health](/documentation/articles/insights-service-health).

 ####	Monitor your web app

 This option enables you to find out if your application is having any issues.
-In your web app’s blade, click the **Requests and errors** tile.
+In your web app's blade, click the **Requests and errors** tile.
 The **Metric** blade will show you all the metrics you can add.

 Some of the metrics that you might want to monitor for your web app are